Yatushav1/Student_performance_using_AI/README.md

 <<<<<<< HEAD
 # Predicting Student Performance Using AI

-This project predicts student academic performance using Machine Learning techniques.
+This project develops a machine learning model that predicts student academic performance using factors like study hours, attendance, and previous scores, helping educators identify students who may need additional support.
-It is developed as a semester college project.

 ## Project Objective
 To analyze student data and predict performance based on factors like: